Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

 ![](Screen Shot 2016-02-07 at 10.19.53 PM.png)

-When the user **clicks** on the submit button, the **loader-spinner** will shown until the submitting is complete and the page refreshes.
+When the user **clicks** on the submit button, the **loader-spinner** will show until the form is finished with submitting the data and the broswer has refreshed the page.

+the browser is the one who refreshes the page after the form finishes submitting the data

 **HTML File**